Anthony Daly (footballer): Family

 He is the brother of John "Bunny" Daly, who was also inducted in the South Australian Football Hall of Fame.

-He is the great-grandfather of Alex John Hobbs, who was a year six state trivia champion in 2002.

 Football

 In 1893, whilst playing for Norwood, he set a record for the most goals kicked by a player in a single game of elite football, which has been equaled but remains unbeaten to date.
 Daly kicked 23 of Norwood's 29 goals in a 27-goal win over Adelaide (unrelated to the modern-day AFL team).
 However, due to the visitors being unable to field a full team, the game was played with fourteen players per side instead of the normal twenty of the time.

 Daly kicked 88 goals for the season, including 49 against Adelaide (he kicked five (on debut), six, and fifteen goals in the other three matches), who dropped out of the SAFA and folded at the end of 1893.
 Daly's season total remained an elite football record until broken by Bonny Campbell in the WAFL in 1926, and a South Australian record until broken by Ken Farmer in 1930.